About Us

 2010

-Becoming an AISBL under Belgian law and moving our head office to Brussels places us at the centre of European policy and decision making.
+EuroGeographics becomes an international not-for-profit organisation (AISBL under Belgian law) and moves its head office from France to Brussels to be at the centre of European policy and decision making.

 2011